Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Select Run as administrator and accept the installation prompt.

 - Click on the Install button to complete the installation.

 - You will receive a message that the installation was successful.
-Next, click on close the complete the installation and close the window.
+Next, click on close to complete the installation and close the window.

 That is it.
 You should now have the latest version of Java Runtime Environment on your PC and no longer receive the error message.

-Please write us in a comment below if these solutions helped you or if there are any other suggestions that we should include in our article.
+Please write us in a comment below if these solutions helped you or if we should include any other suggestions in our article.